XimeraProject/.github/profile/README.md

+## Disclaimer

-The contents of this repository were developed under a grant from the Department of Education.
-However, those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.
+*The contents of this repository were developed under a grant from the Department of Education.
+However, those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.*